The Ratemaking Process

 The Decision

 When a decision is made, the Commission announces it through a written report and order.
-That order is subject to court review which may be initiated by anyone except the PSC staff.
+That order is subject to a court review which may be initiated by anyone except the PSC staff.

 External / Internet